nextflow-io/nextflow/docs/fusion.md

 :::{warning}
 The option `fusion.exportStorageCredentials` leaks the AWS credentials on the task launcher script created by Nextflow.
-This option should only be used for development purposes.
+This option should only be used for testing and development purposes.
 :::

 ### Local execution with Minio